gxsshallot/general-tree/README.md

 * root: Object to be converted.
 * parent: A `Tree` object to be parent node.
 * childrenKey: `root[childrenKey]` will be used to generate children `Tree` node. `root[childrenKey] === undefined` means it is a leaf node.
-* idKey: `root[idKey]` is an identifier of node, and will be used when `setInitialState`.
-It will be converted to a string when used in `Tree` class.
+* idKey: `root[idKey]` is an identifier of node, and will be used when initialization.
+It will be converted to a string when used.
-* onStatusChange: When one `Tree` node's select status change, it will be called with current node.
+* onStatusChange: When a tree node's selection status change, it will be called with current node.

 Example: